What is Guideline for Advisors?

 How does plan design work?
 Are there any plan design limitations I should know about?

 You can schedule time with a Guideline Account Executive to talk about plan design and compliance testing.
 Click here to see Guideline’s plan design options.
-Please note that every Guideline plan features automatic enrollment, and we do not currently provide new comparability profit sharing or an hours of service eligibility restriction.
+Please note that every Guideline plan features automatic enrollment, and we do not currently support an hours-of-service (i.e. part-time employee) eligibility restriction.

 What are the investment options?